c13watts/CMPM163Labs/lab8/README.md

 ![](images/screenshot.PNG)

-The spikes on the skyscrapers were inspired by the same from the New York image.
+The spikes on the skyscrapers were inspired from the New York image.